 5. Singapore River

-7. Clarke Quay and Boat Quay
+6. Clarke Quay and Boat Quay

 8. Vivo City

-Vivo City is the largest shopping mall at the Harbour Front.
-It is a shoppers' paradise with hundreds of shops, restaurants and entertainment centres.
+Vivo City is claimed to be the largest shopping mall in Singapore.
+It is located at the former World Trade Centre site, now known as HarbourFront.
+The shopping centre is a shoppers' paradise with hundreds of shops, restaurants and entertainment centres.

 9. Kampong Glam